 • Use contactless apps as much as possible

 • Wear a mask to and from the airport as well as during the flight and after arrival.
 This can be a simple surgical mask but must fit well.
 Try and wear at all times and minimise touching your face or the front of the mask.
 For flights longer than 6 hours consider changing the mask during the flight.
 Aim not to touch the mask when doing this.

 • Note some airlines may provide masks and some may not.
 Best to take your own.
-Also some airlines are making this mandatory and others not.

 • Masks are not necessary in the following situations;

 o for brief periods while eating, drinking, or taking medication;

 o if unconscious, incapacitated, unable to be awakened, or otherwise unable to remove the mask without assistance

 o when necessary to temporarily remove the mask to verify one’s identity such as during Transportation Security Administration screening or when asked to do so by the ticket or gate agent or any law enforcement official

 • Business class does not stop transmission from happening